-Most cool season vegetable seeds, such as lettuce and spinach, need the soil temperature to be around 40 degrees Fahrenheit for germination.
+Most cool-season vegetable seeds, such as lettuce and spinach, need the soil temperature to be around 40 F for germination.
 You can purchase a soil thermometer, but if you have a meat thermometer in your kitchen, that will work well, too.
-Simply stick the thermometer about two inches into the soil to determine whether it's warm enough or not.
+Simply stick the thermometer about 2 inches into the soil to determine whether it's warm enough or not.

 If you don't have a thermometer, just take a guess.
 If the soil is no longer overly wet or frozen, it's most likely ready to plant.
-You can also plant transplants when the soil is at around 40 degrees, so if you find cool season veggie transplants at your local garden center, feel free to go ahead and plant them in your low tunnel.
+You can also plant transplants when the soil is at around 40 F, so if you find cool-season veggie transplants at your local garden center, feel free to go ahead and plant them in your low tunnel.